A guide to getting a COVID-19 booster shot

 One of the easiest ways is to visit vaccines.gov to find a vaccination provider near you.
 The website asks you to type in your ZIP code, lets you select a mileage search radius (between one and 50 miles) and lets you choose which vaccine you want to get.
 It also gives you an option to show only locations with appointments available.
 Once you select your options, the website shows the locations where you can get the booster, and provides a link that takes you to the provider’s site so you can make an appointment.

-In both Fayette and Greene counties, for example, there are 50 booster providers in a 25-mile radius.
+In both Greene and Fayette counties, for example, there are 50 booster providers in a 25-mile radius.
 In Washington County there currently are 45 locations within a 25-mile radius where booster shots are available.

 Additionally, many of the providers let you know if walk-in appointments are available or not.